-During the month of June, consider cleaning out your garage and donating an unwanted car to grant the wishes of children between the ages of 2 ½ and 18 who are battling life-threatening medical conditions.
+During the month of June, consider cleaning out your garage and donating an unwanted car to grant the wishes of children between the ages of 2 ½ and 18 who are battling critical illnesses.
 The month of June gives you two great opportunities to make a difference in the lives of children, and you can do just that through car donation and by spreading awareness during Brain Tumor Awareness Month.

 Brain Tumors In Children